mcanlas/resume-review/README.md

 - **Start with strong action verbs**
   - E.g. led, upgraded, analyzed, developed, migrated
 - **Streamline the education section.**
   - Remove dates.
-Interiewers shouldn't and don't want to know anything about your age.
+Interviewers shouldn't and don't want to know anything about your age.
   - The only exception is a future date, indicating a degree you are expected to receive (i.e. you are currently a student)
   - Don't list classes.
     - Exception: You are applying for further academic work.